wikiknights/cs-materials/src/intro-to-c/datatypes/datatypes-intro.md

 # Data types

-We store information in RAM through variables and there are certain datatypes that are used for this.
+We store information in RAM through variables and there are certain data types that are used for this.

-## Datatypes you should know
+## Data types you should know

-You do need to know off the top of your head how many bytes each datatype holds, this is just for informational purposes.
-Focus on knowing when to use each datatype and what each of them stores.
+You do need to know off the top of your head how many bytes each data type holds, this is just for informational purposes.
+Focus on knowing when to use each data type and what each of them stores.

 - **int:** stores integers (2 or 4 byte)
     ```c